 Did Sinclair make the journey to Canada a century before Cabot?
 Likely not but who really knows.
 Writer William Thomson put it best in his book The New History of Orkney when he said, “It has been Earl Henry’s singular fate to enjoy an ever-expanding posthumous reputation which has very little to do with anything he achieved in his lifetime.”

-Information for this article comes from Wikipedia, Kings County News,
+Information for this article comes from Edmonton Journal, The Sun Times, Wikipedia, Kings County News,